whiter6666/CVE/WAVLINK_WL_WN570HA1/set_add_routing.md

 ## Description:

-There is a command injection in internet.cgi/set_add_routing
+There is a buff overflow in internet.cgi/set_add_routing

 ## Source: